You’re interested in working with me?

 Click Here To Schedule A Quick Conversation For Sometime This Week.

-After a consultation, if we think we are a good fit for each other, I begin a project by putting a proposal together.
+After a consultation, if we think we are a good fit for each other, I begin a project by putting a project blueprint together.

 I may need to ask you a few follow-up questions about the project before I begin.
 We can do this over a short Skype conversation or by email.

-Here are some examples of some of past proposals:
+Here are some examples of some of past blueprints:

-- This is a proposal for a polling application
+This is a blueprint for a polling application

 - This is a design proposal for a wildlife souvenir shop

-- This is a redesign proposal for a commitment application
+- This is a blueprint for a commitment application redesign

 Proposals cost $1200 and they take 10 days to 2 weeks to develop.